libp2p/observer-toolkit/README.md

 ## Setup

-This [Lerna monorepo](https://github.com/lerna/lerna), managed with [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/).
-To get started, clone the TBD repo, and run `yarn install`.
+To get started locally, clone the repo, and run `yarn install`.

-## Catalogue
+### Running the Catalogue

-A browsable catalogue of whitelisted React components built on the LibP2P Introspection UI SDK, and wiring these into a data file upload, a websocket to a live LibP2P node, or to provided sample data sets.
-Start using it with `npm run start:catalogue`.
-When the UI is loaded, several options are available to load data.
+Run `npm run start:catalogue` to run a dev build of the `catalogue` package, containing a UI for browsing built-in React widgets and connecting these to a data file upload, a websocket to a live LibP2P node, or to provided sample data sets.
+When the UI is loaded, several options are available to load data:

 ### Sample data